Dec 14, 2010

 JAD: And then would the babies play each other?

-STEVE STROGATZ: Yeah, he ran them again.
-I mean, he ran them for many generations.
-And so, like, suppose you have a world of Lucifers, and there are a few Tit For Tat players out there, can they thrive, can cooperation emerge in this horribly hostile world?
-So, he looked at that, and the answer was if you have enough of them, so that they have enough chance of meeting each other, they can actually invade and take over the world, even if the world starts horribly mean.
-I mean, what—what I take to be the big message though, what—what always sent chills down my spine is that we see this version of morality around the world.
-You know, be upright, forgiving, but retaliatory, I mean that sounds to me like the Old Testament.
-It's not turn the other cheek, it's an eye for an eye, but not 10 eyes for an eye, and to think that it's not something that's handed down by our teachers, or by God, but that it's something that came from biology, I like that argument personally.
+STEVE STROGATZ: So he looked at that, and the answer was if you have enough of them so that they have enough chance of meeting each other, they can actually invade and take over the world, even if the world starts horribly mean.
+I mean, what—what I take to be the big message, though, I mean, what—what always sent chills down my spine is that we see this version of morality around the world.
+You know, be upright, forgiving, but retaliatory.
+I mean, that sounds to me like the Old Testament.

 ROBERT: Hmm.
 From biology.
-Now do we know whether the math has anything to do with real people in real life situations, or are we just abstracting behavior.
+Now do we know whether the math has anything to do with real people in real life situations, or are we just abstracting behavior?
 Is this wise, or is this just math?

 JAD: So here's where we jump away from the math and the computer tournaments, and into something very real.